Premier Family Law Representation In Southern Florida

 • Time sharing schedule/overnights

-• Court Ordered alimony actually paid
+• Court ordered alimony actually paid

-• Court Ordered child support actually paid (from another relationship)
+• Court ordered child support actually paid (from another relationship)

 Our firm can also help you modify child support or defend against child support actions.

-Calculating Income of Self-Employed Spouses
+Calculating Income Of Self-Employed Spouses

 » Article «